 But, you insist, what’s happening today are global crises for which we do not have deep knowledge or skills or better practices.
 Quite the opposite, you press: Exceptional circumstances give rise to extraordinary threats and thus to emergency measures which necessarily end up as precedents for first-ever policies.

 –I suggest you might want to think more about the italicized terms, as each puts you (and us) at the very limits of human comprehension, infrastructure reliability and risk management, and the societal values driving policy, management and their regulation.
+To insist as many are doing that climate change is, for example, uniquely global, uniquely long-term and uniquely irreversible is to assert it is uniquely ununderstandable.

 For any conclusion that these are unprecedented times in altogether uncharted waters is itself the artefact and by-product of having no default option when at the limits of thinking and comprehending the way we do.
 Existential threats call for all manner of response, some of which are well beyond those confined to analysis and management.